Kerbalism/Skopos/CONTRIBUTING.md

 You need to install ContractConfigurator to your GameData.
 If it is there, the project should be able to find it.

+# Contracts

+Some random notes:

+* Due to the way ContractConfigurator works, all contract parameters that are supposed to work with unloaded vessels must be in a VesselParameterGroup.